brunoNetId/rhods-transfer-learning/README.md

 The following list summarises the steps to deploy the demo:

 1. Provision a RHODS environment
-1. Create and prepare the RHODS project.
+1. Create and prepare a RHODS project.
 1. Create and run the AI/ML Pipeline.
-1. Deliver the AI/ML model and run the server
+1. Deliver the AI/ML model and run the ML server.
-1. Create a trigger for the Pipeline
+1. Create a trigger for the Pipeline.
-3. Deploy the data ingestion system
+3. Deploy the data ingestion system.
+1. Test the end to end solution.

 <br/>